BonesTheGhost/WebPG/README.md

 August 3rd, 2020:
 - Created the 'mobileFocus' branch and created mirror in online repo.
 - Got the basic mobile global container styling to mock up.
 Pushed the changes and set the github pages build to mobileFOcus for testing!

+August 4th, 2020:
+- Added tablet support for main containers; will test.
 ======================================================================